 It is as simple as this:

 If you want to be happy, study happiness

 One of the greatest shifting activities we do with our clients is called “100 things that make me happy”.
-Focusing on the things that make us happy diverts our focus in life from what we do not have to what we have, from complaining to appreciation, from negative to positive and from sadness to happiness.
+Focusing on the things that make you happy diverts your focus in life from what you do not have to what you have.
+From complaining to appreciation, from negative to positive and from sadness to happiness.

 Count the little things

 Some people believe they will find happiness as a result of doing hard thing, so they feel like they will never get there.
 They say, “I will be happy when…”, but that time never comes.
 It is as if they have positioned a big obstacle in front of them so that small bits of happiness would not suffice.

 Happiness accumulates, so having lots of little things that happen often quickly amounts to lots of happiness.
 So list things you do every day and require little or no money, like hugging, kissing, taking a hot shower, drinking hot chocolate or eating food you enjoy.

 One of the greatest challenges of making the happiness list feeling your happiness depends on others, as in “I’m happy when Gal brings me flowers”.
 A situation like this gives Gal control over my happiness, when that control should stay with me.